avastmick/intro-computers-python/Lesson-1.md

 ### Code can be written in many languages

+These are called programming languages, or computer languages.

 How many computer languages can you name?

+## Syntax

+Each programming language has a set of rules, called **syntax**.

+Syntax defines the structure, symbols, key words and terms used to create instruction sets, or **programmes**.

-## Hello World
+## Hello World!

 - When we learn a new computer language we must learn its "syntax".
-- To do this the first step in any language is to get the computer to say hello.
+- The first step in learning any language is to say hello.
+- A programming language is the same
-- It's tradition to get the computer to say ``Hello World!``
+    + It's tradition to get the computer to say ``Hello World!``

 -----